gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 One of the good things about using an IDE is that you can *package* or export a program (that may contain many many files) into an archive file (.zip).
 You can then *unpackage* or import the program from an archive file into an IDE on a different machine.

-The steps required to import one or more java projects contained in a directory or an archive file (zip files) are as follows (video at https://www.youtube.com/watch?v=enbPj-RvXdE)
+The steps required to import one or more java projects contained in a directory or an archive file (zip files) are shown in the following video:

 [![](http://img.youtube.com/vi/enbPj-RvXdE/0.jpg)](http://www.youtube.com/watch?v=enbPj-RvXdE "")